-Books, supplies, and equipment may be purchased through the MSC bookstore, both on campus and at the Ardmore Higher Education Center.
+Books, supplies, and equipment may be purchased through the MSC bookstore, both on the Tishomingo and Ardmore campuses.
 Qualified students may have a bookstore charge account created for their convenience.
 To do this, the student must see the Business Office.
 Books and school supplies, clothing and novelty items may be charged, but personal and food items may not.
 Certain forms of aid (such as Vocational Rehabilitation, VA and BIA) have their own requirements, and are subject to those limitations.